KULL-Centre/_2023_Theisen_Molecular_Switching/README.md

   - Buffer subtracted scattering curve of Med25ACID_532-680 obtained from SEC-SAXS.

 ### MD (Molecular Dynamics)
-  - 1.7 µs trajectory snapshots at 0.5 ns intervals.
+  - 1.7 µs trajectory of Med25-ACID 548-680 as frames at 0.5 ns intervals.

 ### Med25ACID:DREB2A Complex Models
   - Contains all three AF2 models discussed in the paper.